 These records would be used to demonstrate that recovery will not be typical for you due to your underlying illnesses and/or that the injuries you sustained in the accident exacerbated your underlying condition.
 Finally, your personal injury attorney will prepare interrogatories—written questions—for the other party.
 They may also request depositions to ask the other party questions under oath.

-Personal Injury Lawyers Will Discuss Your Claim with Insurance Companies
+Tenacious Personal Injury Lawyers Will Negotiate Your Claim with Insurance Companies

 Your personal injury attorney will: